akaurh/cse15l-lab-reports/lab-report-week-3.md

 ```

-Here's the add method being used with the call
+Here's the add method being used with the call:
 ```
 http://localhost:4030/add?s=apple
 ```